 Clark Howard: Here Are the Best 529 Plans in the Country

-If you’re the type of person who struggles picking off of the huge menu at The Cheesecake Factory, purchasing a 529 plan from the sea of options can be confusing.
+If you’re the type of person who struggles to pick off of the huge menu at The Cheesecake Factory, purchasing a 529 plan from the sea of options can be confusing.

-Forty-nine states (and Washington, D.C.) sponsor 529 plans.
+Forty-nine states (and Washington D.C.) sponsor 529 plans.
 Some of those states have multiple plans.
-And each plan offers a large array of investment options.
+And each plan offers an extensive array of investment options.